hashgraph/hedera-improvement-proposal/README.md

 A HIP must meet certain minimum criteria.
 It must be clear and have a complete description of the proposed enhancement.
 The enhancement must represent a net improvement.
 The proposed implementation, if applicable, must be solid and must not complicate the protocol unduly.

 ## HIP Work Flow
-Parties involved in this process are you, the HIP author, the HIP editors, and the Hashgraph Core Developers.
+Parties involved in this process are you, the HIP author, the HIP editors, and the Hashgraph Developers.

 Evaluate your idea: Before you begin, ask the Hashgraph community first if your idea is original to save time.
 Make sure the idea is applicable to the entire community and not to one particular author.
 While it may be a good idea for an author it may not be the case for all areas of the Hashgraph community.
 An excellent place to discuss your proposal is here in the Issues section of this repository.
 You can start creating a more formalized language around your HIP.